 4. Track and record startup costs accurately

-As you accumulate startup costs for your organization, ensure you properly account for them in your accounting system.
-Determine their tax basis, which is their initial price or value to the organization.
-You'll also want to classify them as expenses or capitalized items.
+As you accumulate startup costs, ensure you properly account for them in your accounting system.
+You'll want to classify them as organizational expenses or capitalized items.
+For the latter, determine their tax basis, which is their initial price or value to your business.

 5. Seek professional guidance and stay updated